AndrewVos/box/README.md

 For [file](#files) and [executable](#executables) tasks, box will execute a custom function which must do the install.
-You must write this function and it will be named `install-NAME`.
+You must write this function and it must be named `install-NAME`.

+Whenever box executes an install- function it will cd into a directory inside /tmp, so feel free to have at it with the file system.

 ## Package types